bacardibryant/HIBC-Barcode-Parser/README.md

 The most common use cases are patient armband and healthcare product scanning.
 The check-digit verification ensures that the message contained is complete.
 Theoretically, this is in much the same way that we use the checksum validation in computer data files.

 ### This Project is NOT affiliated with The HIBCC®
-For information on the Health Industry Business Communications Council, please visit their website http://www.hibcc.org.
+For information on the Health Industry Business Communications Council, please visit their <a href="http://www.hibcc.org" target="_blank">website</a>.